 Budgeting Effects on Tool Selection

 This trend really ushered into the jobsite a proliferation of what were once considered DIY tools.
 Many professional-grade tools were retooled to accommodate this change in the marketplace.
-The Ryobi One+ System came out in 2004 that promised a new way of purchasing multiple tools with a power source that was to be, “compatible with all past, current and future Ryobi 18-volt tools.”
+The Ryobi ONE+ HP System came out in 2020 and promised new brushless tools that competed with professional brands on a variety of applications.
 This system offered an option to new professionals as well as those looking to get more bang for their back.
-House brands like Lowe’s Kobalt Tools brand quickly came to market to offer more budget-friendly options.
+House brands like Lowe’s Kobalt Tools brand quickly came to the market offering more budget-friendly options.

-Now, with a rebounding economy and countless amounts of information available at our fingertips, tool purchasing has never been easier.
-Our question to you is this: Does brand loyalty in the power tool industry still drive your purchasing decisions, or do you just find the best tool for the best price?
+Now, with an active economy and endless information available at our fingertips, tool purchasing has never been easier.
+Our question to you is this: Does brand loyalty in the power tool industry still drive your purchasing decisions, or do you just find the best tools for the best price?